 10 | Philippine Pygmy Woodpecker

-Endemic to the country, the Philippine Pygmy Woodpecker is the smallest woodpecker found in the country.
+One of the birds endemic to the Philippines, the Philippine Pygmy Woodpecker is the smallest woodpecker found in the country.
 It has a black crown, white eyebrow, and makes a rapid “pew-pew-pew” sound.
 In Kapampangan (Pampanga province language), it is called anluage.